nicholaswmin/fsm/README.md

       This documentation describes a specific type of state machine, the [*Deterministic finite automaton*][dfsm] which can only exist in 1 state.

-      This documentation specifically avoids the formal terminology from
+      This documentation specifically avoids formal terminology from
-      Automata Theory because it's really just bunch of outdated terminology
+      Automata Theory because it's really just a bunch of outdated terms
-      that makes simple concepts sound much harder than they are.
+      that tend to make simple concepts sound much harder than they are.

-      *"automaton"* is the academic term from automata theory meaning *"automatic machine"*. ..yes, me smart, big words.
+      *"automaton"* is the academic term from automata theory meaning *"automatic machine"*. ..ok, me smart, knows big words.

-[^2]: Means: "takes an infinite number of arguments".
+[^2]: Simply means it takes an infinite number of arguments.
       Also called function of "n-arity" where "arity" = number of arguments.
       i.e: nullary: `f = () => {}`, unary: `f = x => {}`,
       binary: `f = (x, y) => {}`, ternary `f = (a,b,c) => {}`,
       n-ary/variadic: `f = (...args) => {}`

-[^3]: The SOLID principles emphasize *preferring* (not replace) Composition over
+[^3]: The SOLID principles emphasize *preferring* (not replacing)
-      Inheritance because inheritance creates a strong `is-a` coupling relationship that ends up doing too much or even results in a wrong behavior, like the canonical
+      Composition over Inheritance because inheritance creates a strong `is-a` coupling relationship that ends up doing too much or even results in a runtime error; the standard [Circle/Ellipsis problem][circle-ellipsis].
-      [Circle/Ellipsis problem][circle-ellipsis].

-      In the case of FSMs *none* of the above apply.
+      That's universally accepted but in the case of FSMs *none* of the above apply:

-      - A light switch `is-an` example of an FSM, like a `Duck` `is-an` animal.
+      - A Turnstile `is-an` FSM, like a `Duck` `is-an` `Animal`.
+      - .. or a `Light Switch` `is-an` `FSM`, like a `Car` `is-a` `Vehicle`.

+      In fact there's no "light" switch in the real-world, it's a switch that happens to control some light fixture.
-      - A turnstile `is-a` clear & unambigous FSM.
+      A switch is by every conceivable definition first & foremost an FSM.

-      An FSM subclass can be entirely replaced with it's parent without any change in behavior, at all, which satisfies the Liskov principle.
+      Modelling it as an FSM via inheritance is 100% semantically correct;
+      at the same time it fully satisfies the Liskov Principle.

-      Additionally, the FSM creates it's methods dynamically, based on `states`; you're not polluting the child with unused methods.
+      This FSM creates it's methods dynamically, based on it's `states`.

-      There isn't much of an argument to make for Composition in this case.
+      You're not polluting the child with "unused" methods any more you would have, had you chosen any other relationship model.

+      In short: Composition works too but strongly consider using Inheritance.

 [testb]: https://github.com/nicholaswmin/fsm/actions/workflows/test.yml/badge.svg